uoc-data-science/r_python/r_py_cheatsheet.md

 ### Python

-Purpose: Unpivots a DataFrame from wide format to long format, optionally leaving identifier variables set.
+_Purpose_: Unpivots a DataFrame from wide format to long format, optionally leaving identifier variables set. <br>

-This function is useful to massage a DataFrame into a format where one or more columns are identifier variables (id_vars), while all other columns, considered measured variables (value_vars), are “unpivoted” to the row axis, leaving just two non-identifier columns, ‘variable’ and ‘value’.
+This function is useful to massage a DataFrame into a format where one or more columns are identifier variables (id_vars), while all other columns, considered measured variables (value_vars), are “unpivoted” to the row axis, leaving just two non-identifier columns, `variable` and `value`.

 Documentation: [Pandas Documentation](http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.melt.html#pandas.melt)
 Good help, tutorials:

 1. [Gather / Melt Comparison](http://connor-johnson.com/2014/08/28/tidyr-and-pandas-gather-and-melt/)

-Working example (asap):
+Working example:

 ```Python
 import pandas as pd